cylc/cylc-flow/doc/src/introduction.rst

    mode, or after a long delay, when the external driving data are available many cycle points in advance.
-Above the time axis is the optimal schedule obtained when the suite is constrained only by its true dependencies, as in :num:`fig-dep-two-linked`, and underneath is the best that can be done, in general, when inter-cycle dependence is ignored.
+Above the time axis is the optimal schedule obtained when the suite is constrained only by its true dependencies, as in :numref:`fig-dep-two-linked`, and underneath is the best that can be done, in general, when inter-cycle dependence is ignored.

-To further illustrate the potential benefits of proper inter-cycle dependency handling, :num:`fig-time-three` shows an operational delay of almost one whole cycle point in a suite with little downtime between cycle points.
+To further illustrate the potential benefits of proper inter-cycle dependency handling, :numref:`fig-time-three` shows an operational delay of almost one whole cycle point in a suite with little downtime between cycle points.
 Above the time axis is the optimal schedule that is possible in principle when inter-cycle dependence is taken into account, and below